Enemies

 Most roaming progression comes from random encounters.
 They are where chest drops, side money, and a lot of utility value start paying off.

-• lower-pop servers reportedly get more encounter spawns, not fewer
+• Lower-pop servers tend to get more encounter spawns, not fewer

 That makes solo or low-pop progression more viable than many players expect.